gianmarco112/wazuh-customrules/README.md

   - **Description:** A logon was attempted using explicit credentials

 ## Timeframe Check
+### How Timeframe Works

+The `timeframe` attribute in Wazuh rules specifies a period (in seconds) during which certain events must occur in sequence to trigger an alert.
+For instance, in rules 100010 and 100011:

+- **Rule 100010**: This rule checks if a workstation was unlocked (event with ID 100004) within 30 seconds after it was locked (event with ID 100003).
+If this sequence of events occurs within the specified timeframe, the rule triggers an alert indicating that the workstation was unlocked after 30 seconds.
+- **Rule 100011**: Similar to rule 100010, but with a timeframe of 60 seconds.
+It checks if the workstation was unlocked within 60 seconds after being locked.

+These timeframe rules are useful for monitoring specific sequences of events within a defined period, allowing for more granular and contextual alerts.

+###Rules
 - **Rule ID:** 100010
   - **Group:** timeframecheck
   - **Level:** 10